 - ¾ - 1 cup sugar (depending on bitterness of the beer)

 - 6 large yolks

 - Pour 6 ounces of the beer into a small saucepan.
 Bring to a simmer over medium high heat and simmer until the beer reduces by half (to 3 ounces.)
 Remove from heat.

-- In a large saucepan add the egg yolks, sugar and salt and whisk together well.
+- In a large saucepan, add the egg yolks, sugar and salt and whisk together well.
 Whisk in the cream and cook, stirring constantly, until a custard is formed.
-You want it to 180 degrees, or to be thick enough to coat the back of a spoon.
+You want it at 180 degrees, or to be thick enough to coat the back of a spoon.

-- Remove from heat and add reduced beer, beer and vanilla.
+- Remove from heat and add reduced beer, the remaining beer and vanilla.
 Stir to combine.

 - Strain the mixture into a clean bowl using a fine mesh strainer.
 (This will remove any bits of cooked egg.)

 - Place the custard in the fridge and stir frequently until the custard is cool.
 Allow to cool in the fridge for an additional 4 hours, or overnight.